-A crewmember shall stand at the boarding ramp / stairs during all enplaning or deplaning operations.
+The Pilot in Command or First Officer shall stand at the boarding ramp / stairs during all enplaning or deplaning operations.
 He or she will advise passengers to turn off and stow on their person or in their bag all electronic devices.
-All passengers will be informed to place all carry-ons into the bins.
+All passengers will be informed to place all carry-ons into the under the seat.